Rhubarb Sour Cream Coffee Cake (Old-Fashioned Recipe)

 A person removing a slice from a freshly baked rhubarb sour cream coffee cake on a white cake plate.

-Store the cake in an air tight container and it can keep at room temperature for a couple days or in the refrigerator for about a week.
+Store covered at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 Rhubarb Sour Cream Coffee Cake FAQs